-Poor graft function is a serious complication resulting in high mortality rate post HSCT patients.CMVreactivation post HSCT has variable clinical manifestations ranging from mild CMV viremia to grave complications like poor graft function.Graft function post HSCT is assessed by various means like peripheral blood counts, BM cellularity and donor chimerisim.
-Multiple risk factors pre and post transplant contribute to graft function comprising of conditioning drugs. radiation, CMV serostatus, major blood disparity CMV EBV group and reactivation ,low total CD34 dose and acute GVHD.9-10.A recently published metaanalysis from 69 different studies has reported the median incidence of 7% for function.11 graft Our study poor demonstrated significant а myelosuppressive effect(p value=0.010) caused by valganciclovir which was evident as most of these patients had counts supported by GCSF,RCC and erythropoietin stimulating agents or platelets.
-Only 33 out of 48 patients who had CMV reactivation received antiviral therapy and out of thsese, 18(22.5%) had myelosuppression after treatment.The median time for CMV reactivation and treatment duration in our study population was 35 and 21 days respectively however we had not established the dosage effect on cytopenias.
-A study by M. Takahata et al has reported the incidence of neutropenia (15-33%, p=0.26)and thrombocytopenia(15-39%,p=0.14)12.
+Poor graft function is a serious complication resulting in high mortality HSCT rate post patients.CMVreactivation post HSCT has variable clinical manifestations ranging from mild CMV viremia to grave complications like poor graft function.Graft function post HSCT is assessed by various means like peripheral blood BM counts, cellularity and donor chimerisim.
+Multiple risk factors pre and post transplant contribute to graft function comprising of conditioning drugs, radiation, CMV serostatus, major blood group disparity CMV and EBV reactivation ,low total CD34 dose and acute GVHD.
+9-10 demonstrated significant a myelosuppressive effect(p value=0.010) caused by valganciclovir which was evident as most of these supported by patients had counts GCSF,RCC erythropoietin and stimulating agents or platelets.
+Only 33 out of 48 patients who had CMV reactivation received antiviral therapy and out of thsese,18(22.5%) had myelosuppression after treatment.
+The median time for CMV reactivation and duration treatment in our study population was 35 and 21 davs respectively however we had not established the dosage effect cytopenias.A study by M.Takahata et al has reported the incidence of neutropenia (15-33%,p=0.26)thrombocytopenia(15-39%,p=0.14)12.